 A modern, minimalistic and artful brand with a philosophy that includes “buy less, dress more”, aiming to stay in your wardrobe for years to come.

-The J Lindeberg founders are an active bunch, and on top of the fashionable line of clothes, the company also makes clothes for winter sports, golf, and active outdoor activites.
+The J Lindeberg founders are an active bunch, and on top of the fashionable line of clothes, the company also makes clothes for winter sports, golf, and various active outdoor activities.

 A fashion brand from Stockholm that makes “beautiful, sexy clothes for women that don’t wear especially serious outfits”.